 Hello!

-I'm an Astrophysics PhD student at Princeton University, interested in understanding how planetary systems form and evolve (and, previously, galaxies).
+I'm an Astrophysics PhD student at Princeton University, studying how planetary systems form and evolve (and, previously, galaxy evolution).
 Before graduate school, I studied Physics at the University of Toronto on a Schulich Leader Scholarship.
 If you’d like to connect, feel free to reach out!

 Research Interests